rkhameshra/olake/drivers/postgres/README.md

    Fetches the complete dataset from Postgres.
 2. **CDC (Change Data Capture)**
    Tracks and syncs incremental changes from Postgres in real time.
+3. **Strict CDC (Change Data Capture)**
+   Tracks only new changes from the current position in the PostgreSQL WAL, without performing an initial backfill.

 ---